Skip to main content

 Latest Blogs

-Frequently Asked Questions About Bariatric Surgery in Baltimore, Maryland
+Frequently Asked Questions About Bariatric Surgery

 This will depend entirely on the type of work you do and the results of the surgery.
 Most patients who work jobs that involve minimal movement and minimal manual labor can usually return to work in two weeks.
-However, patients who do perform manual labor or have jobs that require a great deal of movement may need to take more time off work (up to four weeks).
+However, patients who perform manual labor or have jobs that require a great deal of movement may need to take more time off work (up to four weeks).

 When can I start exercising again after Bariatric Surgery?